trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 -------------------------

 The connector can read from or write to Hive tables that have been migrated to Iceberg.
-Currently, there is no Trino support to migrate Hive tables to Trino, so you will need to use either the Iceberg API or Spark.
+There is no Trino support for migrating Hive tables to Iceberg, so you need to either use the Iceberg API or Apache Spark.

 System tables and columns
 -------------------------